Key Info

 - Special Immigrant Juvenile Status

 Our staff provides free “Know Your Rights Presentations” to organizations such as churches, schools, libraries, and other community agencies.
-Participants learn the basics of how the U.S. immigration system works, and of different types of legal processes for which they, their families, or neighbors may qualify.
-Basic legal rights everyone has in the United States, and practical information to avoid fraud or other legal problems are also presented.
+Presentations include an overview of legal rights that apply to any person present in the United States; basic information about the U.S. immigration system and certain legal processes that may allow non-citizens to improve their immigration status in the U.S.; and practical information to avoid fraud and other legal problems.

 Guide to Know Your Rights When Interacting with Law Enforcement in English and Spanish